DiegoCao/Parallel_AMR/README.md

 ## Goals and Deliverables

-- **Plan to Achieve**:
+- **Plan and Hope to Achieve**:
-Implement a basic AMR framework capable of dynamic mesh refinement and coarsening for stencil computations.
-Achieve at least a 4x speed-up on AMR-enabled stencil computations compared to uniform grid computations for selected PDEs, when the code is executed on a GHC machine with 8 cores used.
+Based on the current AMR serialization method, we hope to improve the AMR with the apporaches of MPI/OpenMP learned in the parallel computing.
+We would hope to achieve at least a 4x speed-up on AMR-enabled stencil computations compared to uniform grid computations for selected PDEs, when the code is executed on a GHC machine with 8 cores used.
+Apart from the speed up, we would also like to perform deep analysis in terms of system performance regarding different metrics (speed, cache misses, etc.)

-- **Hope to Achieve**:
-Extend the optimization to achieve a 10x speed-up and explore the use of machine learning techniques for predicting regions requiring refinement. what is this ???

 - **Demo**: We plan to show a live simulation of fluid flow around an obstacle, comparing the performance and accuracy with and without AMR.
 Speedup graphs and resource utilization metrics will also be presented.
+Meanwhile, front-end demo tools like streamlit will also be applied for interactive demo purpose.

 ## Platform Choice